 With certain exceptions, rents for residential rental units in buildings that were constructed before June 13, 1979 are covered by the Rent Ordinance.
-Residential units in buildings for which a certificate of occupancy was first issued after June 13, 1979 are exempt from the San Francisco Rent Ordinance.
-Commercial units are also exempt from the Ordinance.
+Commercial units are exempt from the Ordinance.
+Residential units in buildings for which a certificate of occupancy was first issued after June 13, 1979 are partially exempt from the San Francisco Rent Ordinance.

 The following types of dwelling units are also exempt from the Rent Ordinance:

 1. Units in hotels, motels, inns, tourist houses, and rooming and boarding houses, where the unit has not been occupied by the same tenant for 32 or more continuous days;